mvdbos/vdb-uri/README.md

 The parser is a validating parser, that can handle URLs, URNs, and any URI scheme, such as http, mailto, ftp, etc.

-It is easy to create your own URI classes for specific URI schemes by extending the GenericURI, or if you are feeling adventurous, implementing the URI interface.
+It is easy to create your own URI classes for specific URI schemes by extending the Uri, or if you are feeling adventurous, implementing the URI interface.

 Installation
 ------------